 Our comprehensive income consists of net income plus the effect of unrealized gains and losses on our short-term investments due to interest rate fluctuations.
-The unrealized gains and losses on our short-term investments are considered to be temporary in nature and were not material for the three months ended September 30, 2006 and 2005.
+The unrealized gains and losses on our short-term investments are considered to be temporary in nature and were not material for either the three or six month periods ended December 31, 2006 and 2005.
 Accordingly, comprehensive income closely approximated net income.
+We use the United States dollar as the functional currency in accounting for our foreign entities; as a result, remeasurement adjustments are reflected in our consolidated statement of income.